radovankavicky/conference_scheduler/README.md

  * random is our friend
  * editorial experice of the program comitee should be utilized
  * create a simple output for group review

+ Once the conference layout is created, the scheduler assigns the presentations to the slots available.
+ This process is fairly simple: the scheduler looks just for empty slots close to othe similar preeantions and assignes the preseantion to the best fit.

 ## Building a Conference